Open-and-Sustainable/prismAId/docs/getting-started.md

 ### Option 1.
 Binaries
 Download the appropriate executable for your operating system and platform from our [GitHub Releases](https://github.com/open-and-sustainable/prismAId/releases) page.
 Using executables does not require any coding skill.
 ### Option 2.
 Go Package
-You cna download the prismAId Go package for developing your own software or review project.
+You can download the prismAId Go package for developing your own software or review project.
 To add the package to yoru project:
 ```bash
 go get "github.com/Open-and-Sustainable/prismAId"
 ```